 We show experimentally that a very brief face-to-face conversation, or small talk, with a potential trading partner can serve a contracting function by enhancing trust and strengthening cooperative norms.
-Specifically, subjects engaged in three-minute video calls with no agenda before playing Hold Up and Stag Hunt games.
-Despite having no prior knowledge of the games, the calls positively impacted trust, cooperation, and efficiency: there was more investment and less stealing in the Hold Up games, and the twice-repeated Stag Hunt games more frequently resulted in the efficient equilibrium.
-Our findings suggest that some players who have the opportunity to hold up others change their preferences, and some who risk being held up change their beliefs.
-Beyond indicating that small talk can alleviate contractual incompleteness, the results may also explain its use in other settings.
+Specifically, participants engaged in three-minute video calls with no agenda before playing Hold Up and Stag Hunt games.
+Despite having no prior knowledge of the games, the calls positively impacted trust, cooperation, and efficiency: there was more investment and less stealing in the Hold Up games, and participants more frequently reached the efficient equilibrium in a second, surprise Stag Hunt game when they talked after the first game.
+Our findings suggest that some players who had the opportunity to hold up others changed their preferences, and some who risked being held up changed their beliefs.
+Beyond alleviating contractual incompleteness, these results help explain why small talk pervades human interaction - from high-stakes business deals to casual professional encounters and beyond.